Skip to main content

 A History of Struggle: Precursors to the Chicano Movement

-The Mexican American community’s history of oppression can be traced all the way back to the Spanish conquest of the Aztec Empire in the 16th century, after which, native people were exploited for their labor and forced to speak a new language.
+Although we often think of the Chicano movement as a collective response to injustices faced by Mexican Americans during the 1960s–1970s, it is important to remember that this history of oppression actually began hundreds of years ago.
+After the Spanish conquered Mesoamerica in the 16th century, native people were exploited for their labor and forced to speak a new language.
 The Mexican-American War (1846–1848) resulted in contentious land disputes, and the Mexican Revolution (1910–1920) forced many people to flee their homeland, which was ravaged by violence.
 These refugees faced many obstacles after crossing the border but remained inspired by revolutionary figures (like Pancho Villa and Emiliano Zapata), who stood up against injustices and demanded change.
-As you engage with the music in this lesson (which highlights both negative and positive aspects of these events), you will gain a deeper understanding of how history can shape both the present and the future.
+As you engage with the music in this lesson, you will gain a deeper understanding of how history can shape both the present and the future.

 Lesson Paths & Learning Objectives

-- Explain why important historical events (e.g., Spanish conquest of Mesoamerica, Mexican-American War, Mexican Revolution) contributed to the systemic oppression faced by the Mexican American community.
+• Explain why important historical events (e.g., Spanish conquest of Mesoamerica, Mexican-American War, Mexican Revolution) contributed to injustices faced by the Mexican American community during the Chicano movement of the 1960s–1970s.

 Bibliography